 The public health activities and services website is an online data resource listing what public health does and how much of it is done across all 35 local health agencies and the Department of Health in Washington State each year.
-The website is interactive allowing a user to view activities of interest by year and by jurisdiction.
+The website allows a user to view activities of interest by year and by jurisdiction.

-The Public Health Improvement Partnership was charged by the 2007 legislature to identify and develop a way to count public health activities consistently and over time.
+The Public Health Improvement Partnership, which governs and guides this effort, was charged by the 2007 legislature to identify and develop a way to count public health activities consistently and over time.
 The first pilot inventory was conducted in 2008, capturing a sample of public health activities and services provided across the state.
 The following year the survey tripled in size with many new items added to the list.
-The Public Health Activities and Services Inventory will be conducted on an annual basis.
+The Public Health Activities and Services Inventory has been conducted annually since then.